Always knowing when to

 Lower the pH (make it more acidic)

 To lower the pH of alkaline soils, you can add organic matter and agricultural Sulphur.
+Use this online calculator to determine how much sulfur to add.

 But Sulphur doesn’t work in every case.
 If your pH is over 7.5 and you have free-lime in your soil, even Sulphur won’t shift the pH.